Kai-Ahn-Businesson/OpenCore-ISO/README.md

 ## License & Attribution

 This project is licensed under the MIT License (see [LICENSE](LICENSE) file).

-This also includes components from Acidanthera and other developers, each with their own licenses.
+It also includes components from Acidanthera and other developers, each with their own licenses.
 All third-party components retain their original licenses.

 **If you create content using this project** (videos, blog posts, tutorials, articles):
 - Please link back to this repository: `https://github.com/LongQT-sea/OpenCore-ISO`